-He had made his debut off the bench for Auckland against Otago in the 2011 ITM Cup, having played for the province’s U18 and U20 teams and in February 2013 was selected by the then Fiji coach Inoke Male to join the Fiji Warriors squad for the Pacific Rugby Cup and was appointed as vice-captain.
+Nathan made his senior rugby debut off the bench for Auckland against Otago in the 2011 ITM Cup, having played for the province’s U18 and U20 teams and in February 2013 was selected by the then-Fiji coach Inoke Male to join the Fiji Warriors squad for the Pacific Rugby Cup and was appointed as vice-captain.

 5 points - 1T